Drassil/nestjs-yalc/docs/event-manager-event.md

 #### Logger Functions

-We also offer a set of utility functions derived from the main `event` function but with preset logging levels to streamline the logging process.
+Alongside the main `event` function, we offer a roster of utility functions preset with different logging levels to make the logging process streamlined.
 These functions accept the same parameters as the `event` function.
-The roster includes:

 - **eventLogAsync**
 - **eventLog**